 In the formation of accounting data, a basic accounting equation is used for financial statement no matter if you are just a small business or a multimillion company.
-The Italian mathematician Luca Pacioli formulated a basic accounting equation in 1494 in his work “A Treatise on Accounts and Records.”
+The Italian mathematician Luca Pacioli formulated a basic accounting equation formula in 1494 in his work “A Treatise on Accounts and Records.”
 Accounting systems of all countries are based on the use of this basic accounting equation.
 Virtually every business transaction to be reflected in accounting can be formalized within the framework of this equation or within its several variations that we will review later in this article.
 So, what is the accounting equation?
 Let’s look at its definition from a dictionary.

 Assets = Liabilities + Owner’s equity